bzzz-coding/group-project-todo-mvc-auth-local/README.md

 - It's a beginner level app created to understand how MVC concept and logins are added

+🌟 User can register and log in to view, create, edit and delete their own todo list

+🌟 User can choose the priority for each todo item

+🌟 After completing a task, user can choose to mark an item 'completed', or delete the item

+🌟 Todo list is sorted by status (not compeleted -> completed), priority, and date/time of input

 ---

 # Who is this for?